shyamspillai/data-visualizer/README.md

 This is a project that aims to enable users to visualize their data.
 Currently the project is very limited in that it supports data represented as `x` and `y` values in a csv file.
 Essentially you'd have 2 columns in your csv: One called `x` and one called `y` and you can populate numerical values for the same.
 The project does not support categorical data at this point.
 Functionality for basic csv file upload has been provided.

+# Running the project
+1. This project uses Docker so please install Docker Desktop for your system from https://www.docker.com/products/docker-desktop/ .
+2. Clone the project's code to your local via `git clone git@github.com:shyamspillai/data-visualizer.git`
+3. cd into the project folder and run `docker-compose up`

 # Stack
 1. Front End - React
 2. Back End - Flask